 Millennials globally are choosing eco-friendly products and are willing to pay for them.
 They actively seek out information about a product’s sustainability credentials and expect brands to help them consume smarter, with less packaging, less waste and more recycling.

-Large brands and many of your competitors now place greater emphasis on using sustainable, ethically sourced materials for product packaging.
+Large brands and many of your competitors now emphasize using sustainable, ethically sourced materials for product packaging.

 If you want to sell to Millennials and Gen Z, you must evolve your product packaging and find ways to create custom packaging that’s recyclable or reusable.